gajus/turbowatch/README.md

 ROARR_LOG=true turbowatch | roarr
 ```

+## Experiments

+These are features that are available behind feature flags (`TURBOWATCH_EXPERIMENTAL_*`).

+They are released to gather community feedback and may change at any point in future.

+### File hashing

+Hashes files and uses file hash comparison to determine if files have changed.

+To enable this behavior export `TURBOWATCH_EXPERIMENTAL_FILE_HASH=true` environment variable.

 ## Alternatives

 The biggest benefit of using Turbowatch is that it provides a single abstraction for all file watching operations.
 That is, you might get away with Nodemon, concurrently, `--watch`, etc. running in parallel, but using Turbowatch will introduce consistency to how you perform watch operations.